Babysitter Pay Calculator

 - Extra Kids: Add $1–$5 per hour for each additional child.

-- Late Nights or Special Tasks: Rates might go up if the job involves overnight care, tutoring, or driving.
+- Late Nights or Special Tasks: Rates go up for overnight care, tutoring, or driving.

 Average Babysitting Rates Per Hour